saurabh22suman/soloengine.in/CICD.md

 - Only runs when changes are pushed to the main/master branch
 - Only runs if the test, lint, and integration jobs pass
+- Creates build directory with data subdirectory for the database
-- Copies the relevant files to a build directory
+- Copies all relevant files to the build directory, including:
+  - PHP files (index.php, admin.php, init_db.php, reset_db.php, etc.)
+  - Asset directories (css, js, includes, assets)
+  - Documentation files (.md)
+- Sets proper permissions for the data directory
 - Creates and uploads a build artifact that can be accessed from GitHub Actions

 ## Fault Tolerance